 - Feeling self-conscious about wearing tight-fitting yoga pants or leggings

 Whatever your concerns, the cosmetic surgery experts at Rush can help.
-We'll address your concerns and help you feel more comfortable and confident.
+We’ll discuss whether you’re a good candidate for the labiaplasty procedure, address your concerns and help you feel more comfortable and confident.

-Many Rush patients choose to have their labiaplasty in one of our outpatient clinics, because it’s less expensive; you won’t have to pay for certain hospital fees, such as anesthesiology services.
+However, many RUSH patients choose to have their labiaplasty surgery in one of our outpatient clinics around Chicago because it’s less expensive; you won’t have to pay for certain hospital fees, such as anesthesiology services.